PnS2018/pns2018.github.com/session_02.md

 ### Learning Rate Scheduling

-Above sections discuss the methods that have a fixed initial learning rate.
+The above sections discuss the methods that have a fixed initial learning rate.
 The learning rate is either static or adjusted by the training algorithm itself.
-Recent research suggested that instead of using these optimizers, it is better to schedule the learning rate throughout the training.
-Normally, this involves even more expensive parameter searching because the researcher has to predefine the "schedule" of the use of learning rate at the different stage of training.
+Recent research suggests that instead of using these optimizers, it is better to schedule the learning rate throughout the training.
+Normally, this involves even more expensive parameter searching because the researcher has to predefine the "schedule" of the use of learning rate at the different stages of training.

-Fortunately, over the years, there are some empirical training schedules that work fine across the tasks.
+Fortunately, over the years, there are some empirical training schedules that work well across the tasks.
 We do not discuss this in detail since this is out of scope of this module.
 However, we do encourage readers to find some recent papers in large scale image recognition and natural language processing papers where they employ such training schedules.

 __Remark__: SGD and its variants represent the most popular group of training algorithms.
 However, there are other optimization algorithms available and extensively studied by Machine Learning researchers, such as energy based models, evolutionary algorithms, genetic algorithms, Bayesian optimization.